IraqiZakaria/IraqiZakaria.github.io/README.md

-﻿I am a full time quantitative research consultant within OCP Solutions, working on solving large industrial problems.
-I am also passionate about Artificial intelligence in general, and currently working on various personal projects related to multi-agent reinforcement learning and real-time-bidding.
+﻿ I am a currently a junior quant trader within a prop trading firm.

 My background includes financial mathematics, statistics and machine learning, and I will be interested by research opportunities within these fields, either be It in an industrial, financial, or academic institution.

-Prior to joining OCP Solutions, I interned within JP Morgan's quantitative research team, focusing on FX Options derivatives, and graduated from [Ecole Polytechnique](https://en.wikipedia.org/wiki/%C3%89cole_Polytechnique) and [Sorbonne University](https://en.wikipedia.org/wiki/Sorbonne_University)  majoring in financial mathematics.
+Prior to joining Tibra, I worked as OCP as a full time quantitative research consultant within OCP Solutions, working on solving large industrial problemss, prior to that, I interned within JP Morgan's quantitative research team, focusing on FX Options derivatives, and graduated from [Ecole Polytechnique](https://en.wikipedia.org/wiki/%C3%89cole_Polytechnique) and [Sorbonne University](https://en.wikipedia.org/wiki/Sorbonne_University)  majoring in financial mathematics.
 I also obtained a mathematical engineering degree from [Ecole des Mines de Nancy](https://en.wikipedia.org/wiki/%C3%89cole_nationale_sup%C3%A9rieure_des_mines_de_Nancy),  and completed two years of preparatory program (CPGE).

 ## Working papers
 * **Learning to bid in multi-item VCG auction using Reinforcement learning**,([see](Learning_to_bid.pdf)) _with Amine Natik_.